Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/testHarness/README.txt

    git checkout master   # For Hrv master branch

-2: Make sure your OpenFOAM environment is properly configured to run OpenFOAM.
+2: Make sure your FOAM environment is properly configured to run FOAM.

 3: The minimal cmake version number for running the test loop is 2.8.0.
 Make sure you are there.